ThinkDataEd/student/docs/unit1/lab1d.md

 a similar syntax to add the ```layout``` option to the ```dotPlot``` function.

 ###**Subsetting**
 * Subsetting is a term we use to describe the process of looking at only the data that conforms to some set of rules:

     – Geologists may subset earthquake data by looking at only large earthquakes.

     – Stock market traders may subset their trading data by looking only at the previous day's trades.

-* There's *many* ways to subset data using RStudio, we'll focus on learning the most common methods.
+* There are *many* ways to subset data using RStudio, we'll focus on learning the most common methods.

 ###**The filter function**